ConnectionMaster/web.eyeo.com/pages/jobs/senior-web-developer.md

 - Strong experience with JavaScript, beyond frameworks like jQuery
 - Strong experience with modern HTML and CSS
 - Experience with building and maintaining high traffic websites
-- Experience with search engine optimization
+- Experience with search engine optimization would be a plus
 - Solid understanding of how the web works
 - Excellent communication skills in English
 - Ability to work and learn independently